-The male neutering procedure, medically known as a castration or orchiectomy, is a surgical procedure in which both testicles are removed from the dog’s body.
+The male neutering procedure, medically known as castration or orchiectomy, is a surgical procedure in which both testicles are removed from the dog’s body.

-What to Expect the Day Before The Surgery
+What to Expect the Day Before Surgery

 What to Expect the Day of Surgery

-- When you arrive at the veterinary hospital, they will likely ask you to sign a surgery consent form that confirms the exact surgery to be performed.
-It will also include routine questions about if you want baseline bloodwork, any needed vaccinations if you would like your dog microchipped (if not already done), and any other procedures such as removal of baby teeth, dewclaw removal, or repair of an abnormal hernia.
-Older dogs may also have mass removals after a neuter procedure.
-This consent form commonly includes a CPR form.
-CPR, or cardiopulmonary resuscitation, is a routine question asked for any pet undergoing anesthesia.
-Don’t be alarmed.
-We are asked the same questions when we go to the ER or are admitted to the hospital.
-The veterinary team will do everything possible to provide the safest experience for your dog but are obligated to ask this question to honor your beliefs and wishes in regards to CPR.
-This consent form may also include a cost estimate.
+- When you arrive at the veterinary hospital, they will likely ask you to sign a surgery consent form that confirms the exact procedure to be performed.
+It will also include routine questions about your desire for baseline blood work, if you would like your dog microchipped (if not already done), and any other procedures, such as removal of baby teeth or the repair of an abnormal hernia.
+Older dogs may also have mass removals performed after a neuter procedure.
+It is important that the veterinary hospital has an accurate phone number where you can be reached during the day.